-He then served as an alternate captain for captain of Timra IK in 2018-19 before moving on to play with Orebro HK this season.
+He then served as an alternate captain for captain of Timra IK in 2018-19 before moving on to play with Orebro HK, where he remains today.

 Luckily for the Blackhawks, they were so powerful in the first half of the 2010s that they could afford to burn a pick on Rensfeldt.

 Like Visentin, Curtis Hamilton also played in just one NHL game.

 After playing four full seasons with the Saskatoon Blades — the last of which was an 82-point campaign — and representing Canada at the 2011 World Junior Hockey Championships, the Kelowna, B.C. product seemed ready to break out and translate his skills as a power forward to a consistent NHL role.